Some authors maintain websites that include a list of their published works. Check that first.

 If the author has been publishing for many years, you will want to look in JSTOR.
 Use the advanced search option and select author.
 Note that JSTOR does not have the last three to six years of many articles.

 For more suggestions, we recommend looking at the Subject Guide "Who Cited Whom", which explains how to use Web of Science and Scopus.
-From the library's homepage under RESEARCH ASSISTANCE, select Subject Guides > All Guides > Who Cited Whom.
+From the library's homepage select Subject Guides and enter Who Cited Whom.
 Also look at Scholarly Research Impact Metrics.

 We have over 600 databases, so there are many places to look!
-For subject-specific database recommendations, select Subject Guides under RESEARCH ASSISTANCE on the library homepage.
+For subject-specific database recommendations, select Subject Guides on the library homepage.

 If you have any questions or would like additional help, please visit our Ask a Librarian page.